Scope of the Asian Journal of Agriculture and Biology

 The chemical names for drugs should be used.
 If the terminology is unwieldy, nonproprietary names of drugs may be used throughout the manuscript after the first mention and identification.
 Formally adopted nonproprietary names listed in USAN, INN or approved by the World Health Organization, should be used.
 Trade names and laboratory codes should not be used except as additional information.

 Proofs are sent to the corresponding author of the papers.
 Corresponding author is directed to request for proofs through e-mail.
 Proofs should be verified against the manuscript and appropriate corrections made.
 Substantial changes in a manuscript after type has been set require editorial approval and in some cases may be cause for re-reviewing.
 Orders can be made for reprints to the editorial office on subscription.

 If errors of consequence are found in the published paper, correction should be sent by the author to the Managing Editor.
 Authors are responsible for all statements made in their work and for the accuracy of the bibliographic information.
 The right is reserved to incorporate any change deemed necessary by the editorial board to make contributions harmonize with the editorial standards of the journal.

-Author will pay PKR 500 (USD 10 for foreign publication) for every extra page for the article exceeding 15 pages limit.
-There is no article submission / processing fee for the articles.
+The author will pay PKR 1000 (USD 20 for foreign publication) for every extra page for the article exceeding 15 pages limit.
+There are no processing charges for submitted articles.